Field Theories and Fluids for an Interacting Dark Sector: Conclusions

 Since a thermal fermion WIMP will lead to large quantum corrections to the dark energy mass, we have focused on scalar dark matter.
 We have extended previous work to propose a field theory model which behaves as a pressureless fluid at the background level, and also up to linear order in the perturbations.
 This model consists of a $P(X)$ field, $\chi$, conformally coupled to the dark energy.
 Focusing specifically on the case of a DBI field, we have imposed an upper limit on the DBI tension in order to assure that $\chi$ behaves as dark matter up to the present epoch.
 We have shown that quantum corrections to these kinds of interacting models are under control for a large velocity as long as the associated higher derivative terms are small.
 Finally, we have analyzed the validity of the linear regime in these models.
 While the validity of the fluid linear regime is the same as in the uncoupled CDM case, we have shown that the linear regime for the field theory breaks down much later.
 This implies that we need not worry about the formation of caustics in a larger region of the fluid nonlinear regime.
 When $\chi$ gradients grow large, caustics could form, but this behavior takes place out of the regime of validity of the effective field theory.\\

 \paragraph{Acknowledgments:} We thank Sina Bahrami, Benjamin Elder, Eanna Flannagan, Justin Khoury, Vinicius Miranda, Lucas Secco and Adam Solomon for helpful discussions.
+We also thank Joseph P J for pointing out issues with the dark matter equations in Sec.
+3 on a previous version of this paper.
 The work of M.C. and M.T was supported in part by NASA ATP grant NNX11AI95G.
 M.T. was also supported in part by US Department of Energy (HEP) Award DE-SC0013528.